Confessions of an ignorant and frustrated teacher

 Trauma during development or, childhood trauma, changes the architecture of the physical brain and the ability to learn and social behavior.
 It impacts 2 out of 3 children at some level, but I didn’t even know what it was…

 Childhood Trauma can be defined as a response of overwhelming fear or helplessness to a painful or shocking event, or to chronic, toxic stress, including ACEs (adverse childhood experiences).

 ACEs include physical, emotional and sexual abuse, physical and emotional neglect, a missing parent (due to separation, divorce, incarceration, death), witnessing household substance abuse, violence, or mental illness and more.

 Trauma-impacted children are not sick or “bad”, they are injured.
 Developmental trauma is an injury.
 It happens TO the child.
 In turn, when they become adults, many re-enact their unaddressed trauma, injuring the next generation in a merciless cycle of pain and fear.
 When multiple injuries fester unaddressed, they set off a chain of events leading ultimately to early death, according to the CDC..

-Part 1: The changes to the physical structure of the brain impair academic efforts.
-They damage children’s memory systems, their ability to think, to organize multiple priorities (“executive function”), and hence to learn, particularly literacy skills
+Part 1: The changes to the physical structure of the brain impair cognition.
+The specific changes to brain architecture damage children’s memory systems, their ability to think, to organize multiple priorities (“executive function”), and hence to learn, particularly literacy skills

 Part 2: The changes to the child’s neurobiology predispose hypervigilance and suspicion, leading trauma-impacted children to misread social cues.
 Their fears and seemingly distorted perceptions generate surprisingly aggressive behaviors.
 Their ‘hair trigger’ defenses are often set off by deep memories outside of explicit consciousness of the child.